News

 The Nobel Prize winning ‘Godfather of AI’ speaks to Newsnight about the potential for AI “exceeding human intelligence” and it “trying to take over.”
 Geoffrey Hinton, former Vice President of Google and sometimes referred to as the ‘Godfather of AI’, has recently won the 2024 Nobel Physics Prize.
 He resigned from Google in 2023, and has warned about the dangers of machines that could outsmart humans.
 In May 2024, Faisal Islam spoke to the professor for Newsnight.

-There are many issues related to Science & Technology that Congress is looking to address with legislation.
-In the ‘About’ section of this post is an overview of the issues and potential solutions, party positions, and web links.
-Other sections have information on relevant committees, chairs, & caucuses; departments & agencies; and the judiciary, nonpartisan & partisan organizations, and a wikipedia entry.
+- In the ‘About’ section of this post is an overview of the issues or challenges, potential solutions, and web links.
+Other sections have information on relevant legislation, committees, agencies, programs in addition to information on the judiciary, nonpartisan & partisan organizations, and a wikipedia entry.

-To participate in ongoing forums, ask the post’s curators questions, and make suggestions, go to the ‘Discuss’ section at the bottom of the post.
+- To participate in ongoing forums, ask the post’s curators questions, and make suggestions, scroll to the ‘Discuss’ section at the bottom of each post or select the “comment” icon.

 What are possible solutions to improving science and technology via legislation?